cmstas/run3_scouting/batch/README.md

 **Note 3: If running out of UAF and/or out of SnT Scouting group, crab details should be modifed to re-direct the output to a site with writting permission**

-To prepare the files that are used to run in condor the looper and the filler you just need to run :
+To prepare the files that are used to run in condor the looper and the filler you just need to run:
 ```
 python3 setupCentralSignals_remote.py
 ```
+**Note:** You will have to select inside the model you want to run on.

-and the following files will be created:
+Then, the following files will be created:
 ```
 centralDatasets.txt                           # input for looper
 runScoutingLooper_onCondor_CentralSignal.sub  # input for looper